Shreyan111/Chart.js/README.md

 # Chart.js

-This is a samll project on Chart.js
+This is a small project on Chart.js